Skip to content

 0.5 / 1

-The company has a commitment to respecting indigenous and local communities' rights.
-However, no reference to the UN Declaration or the ILO conventions.
+The company commits to respecting indigenous and local communities rights.
+However, it does not refer to the UN Declaration or the ILO Conventions.

 • P